What is an End of Life Doula?

 We are always very happy to talk about our work and our approach.
 We normally ask for travel expenses to be covered and a small voluntary donation to be made to End of Life Doula UK.
 Please complete the Speakers Request Form

-As a membership association, our trained Doulas have a network to ‘hold’ them by way of operational standards.
-Additionally there are: policies and guidelines, regional networks, professional development and updating, access to resources to build on their knowledge and experience.
+As a membership association, our members have a network to ‘hold’ them by way of operational standards.
+Additionally there are: policies and guidelines, regional networks, continuing professional development courses and access to resources to build on their knowledge and experience.